oqolarte/oblong/content/project/site.md

 This site will also have my research material, if any at all.
 Research, in this context, will be different from that in academia.
 This bypasses the usual way to earn a post-graduate degree.
-After reading [Nadia Eghbal](https://nadiaeghbal.com)'s post, "[Reimagining the PhD](https://nadiaeghbal.com/phd)," I'm now more inclined to do this.
+After reading Nadia Asparouhova's post, "[Reimagining the PhD](https://nadia.xyz/phd)," I'm now more inclined to do this.
 As a result, I won't get a certification nor a degree; it won't be official.
 But what are certifications anyway if not, for better or worse,